 These days, whether self-shot or downloaded videos, are of ultra-high clarity and quality.
 But at the same time, it also means that the video size becomes very large.
 Despite the increasing capacity of hard drives and mobile phones, it is undeniable that sometimes people still need to condense videos for different purposes.
 If you still have no idea how to do that, HD Video Converter Factory Pro is a multi-functional and user-friendly program that provides six methods to condense video file size.
-Install it below and let's get started.

 Run HD Video Converter Factory Pro, five main modules will present in front of your eyes: "Converter", "Downloader", "Recorder", "GIF Maker" and "Toolbox".
 To condense video size, open "Converter", click "Add Files" or "Add Video Folder" button to import your large-sized videos.
 Or, just drag and drop video files into the blank space.